briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

 2. _(b)_ **Head of the Parking Enforcement Unit.** The Mayor, pursuant to his authority under the Charter of Chagrin Falls and consistent with Ohio R.C.
-737.161, shall be the executive head of the Parking Enforcement Unit and shall make all appointments and removals of Parking Enforcement Officers, subject to any general rules prescribed by the Village Council by ordinance.
+[737.161][ORC Section 737.161], shall be the executive head of the Parking Enforcement Unit and shall make all appointments and removals of Parking Enforcement Officers, subject to any general rules prescribed by the Village Council by ordinance.
 The Mayor shall prescribe rules for the organization, training, administration, control, and conduct of the Parking Enforcement Unit.

 3. _(c)_ **Enforcement Authority.** The authority of Parking Enforcement Officers is limited to the enforcement of all parking violations listed in